lynsei/dockistry/docs-about.md

 ### StackFork.com
 "Deploy bullet proof, pre-bundled app stacks without ever touching code."

-### Stackerize.com
-"Price compare a DevStack on many cloud hosts, or use our boilerplate and configure your own."
- -  Multi-instance cost calculation now available

-### MailAfterDark.com
-"Set up your domain with a Default Secure mail service over PGP/SSL without hosting or programming knowledge."
--  stackFork this in a single click
--  stackerize to see pricing on various hosts

-### DevReactive.com

-* "a Powerful CRM offering full Wordpress integration over our custom API & caching layer, instantaneous cloud-agnostic deployment, and many API integrations pre-bundled as a DevStack." stackFork or stackerize this package in a single-click

 > free-tier eligible on aws and devstacker.com

 #### zero setup:
    - no programming necessary
    - no hosting necessary